 What's more, when you're in the process of apologizing or giving her an explanation for why you cheated, don't point the finger at her.
 Blaming your indiscretions on something that was missing in your relationship is a cop out.
 You work on strengthening weak points in a relationship, not bypassing them and looking for the answer with someone else.

 Also, "don’t focus on your guilt, focus on showing her love," Badinter says.
 She won't pity you; if anything it'll piss her off.
-"There is a fundamental difference in wanting to repair the infidelity because you still love your girlfriend and really want a second chance with her and just repairing the relationship because you're filled with guilt but have no real love for her," he explains.
+"There is a fundamental difference in wanting to repair the infidelity because you still love your girlfriend and just repairing the relationship because you're filled with guilt but have no real love for her," he explains.

 When it comes down to it, if you want to re-build a stronger, more honest relationship, come clean, be honest about where you're coming from, why you did what you did, and what you're willing to do to make it better.
 People might not change, but a mistake's a mistake, and something a solid relationship can push past so long as you had a solid foundation to begin with.